sahanacg/Portfolio--Data-Science-Projects/README.md

 # Portfolio: Data Analytics Projects
- This is a portfolio of the data science projects I have done.

  - Boston Housing Prices Prediction
  - Netflix Recommendation System
  - Time series analysis using Facebook Prophet